erik-smit/oohhh-what-does-this-automotive_diagnostic_plug-doooo-no-deedee-nooooo/reference/OBDLink/README.md

         * CHG: Removed 8-byte Tx data length limitation for J1850 protocols (ATAL only)
         * CHG: Removed clearing of UART buffer on prompt, since that could lead to missing a message from the modem
         * CHG: Removed length limitation on custom keep alive messages (ATWM command)
-        * CHG: Removed simulator properties and ECU list from start up message
         * CHG: Removed STCMM command (replaced by ATCSM command)
         * CHG: Removed STTSTMXBTN command
         * CHG: Removed the possibility of device lockup, while handling a fatal error
-        * CHG: Renamed MON command to SOMM (old one still available, but deprecated)
-        * CHG: Renamed RESET command to SR (old one still available, but deprecated)
         * CHG: Renamed STCAFCP/STCCFCP commands to STCFCPA/STCFCPC (old ones still available, but deprecated)
         * CHG: Renamed STRPBR command to STPRBR (report OBD protocol baud rate)
         * CHG: Restored ELM327 functionality for AT@2 command (now one-time programmable via AT@3)
         * CHG: RST_NVM input and STRSTNVM command now also reset the voltage calibration to the default value
         * CHG: RST_NVM input now sets all user-configurable NVM settings to their defaults, except VMEASURE calibration and ATSD data
-        * CHG: SI command now prints the hardware revision after the device name
         * CHG: Simplified STATUS LED blink during sleep to "on for 5 ms, every 3 seconds"
         * CHG: STCSWM command now takes mode values from 0 to 8, which independently encode the high speed tool load output
         * CHG: STFAPG command now accepts PGNs 4 to 6 characters long